digiscot/digiscot-website/pages/onedigital/participants.md

 	* Finding a job

-3. How to get involved:
+<strong>How to get involved</strong>

 If you would like to access the online modules, or you like to make them available to other people in your organisation email us at [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk).

 ## Events